Water Damage Restoration

 - basement flooding

 - roof leaks (primarily caused by the formation of ice dams)

 - flooding from heavy rains, lakes, streams, rivers, or creeks

-Because of the abundance of rivers and lakes in Grand County, extreme swings in temperatures, and a high percentage of second homeowners who can’t always catch problems while they are small, water damage is a frequent occurrence.
+Water and flood damage is a frequent occurrence in Grand County because of the abundance of rivers and lakes, as well as the extreme swings in temperatures, and a high percentage of second homeowners who can’t always catch problems while they are small.
 If you have a water damage or flooding emergency, please call (970) 531-7308 for 24-hour repair.
 For any questions about our services, or to request a bid, please call (970) 722-7744, or e-mail [email protected].

 Year-round, it’s a good idea to get in the habit of shutting off the water to your house every time you leave town.
 If you’re on a well system, shut off your well pump, which you can typically do at the circuit breaker.
 If you’re on town water, turn off the main water line into your home.